5 Steps You Need to Take Before Migrating from File Shares

 1. Analyze the content

-Maybe you have already made a short list of preferred ECM systems, but before you make the final choice it’s good idea to analyze the content that needs to be migrated.
-Maybe your file share contains special types of content, for example AutoCAD files, that have an effect on the requirements needed for the target system.
+Maybe you have already made a short list of preferred ECM systems, but before you make the final choice, it’s a good idea to analyze the content that needs to be migrated.
+Maybe your file share contains special types of content, for example, AutoCAD files, that have an effect on the requirements needed for the target system.
 In short, don’t do a lift and shift of the content.

 2. Split active and archive

-An archiving solution is a static environment and most of the times storage costs are a lot less than for collaboration solution.
-Before migrating, try to archive as much as possible inactive content.
-Migrate only active files and data to the collaboration solution, or Document management system.
+An archiving solution is a static environment, and most of the time, storage costs are a lot less than for a collaboration solution.
+Before migrating, try to archive as much inactive content as possible.
+Migrate only active files and data to the collaboration solution or Document management system.

 3. Identify applications that use network drives